0atman/noboilerplate/scripts/38-autism.md

 ---

-# There Are Two Jokes in This Video
+# Part 1:

+## Detail-Orientated Thinking

 notes:

-I know two Autism jokes and I will share them both with you in the two halves of this video.
+I know two Autism jokes and I will share them both with you in this video.

 Are you ready for the first joke?